doolin/prykata/pry.md

 # Pry open Rails

-Now that we've set the stage, there are 2 ways Pry is useful in Rails:
+Now that we've set the stage, here are two ways Pry is useful in Rails:

 ### 1. As a better `rails console`

 ### 2. As a drop-in for stepping code with pry-nav

+# Install a temporary Rails application

+Add Pry & friends to Gemfile

 # A better rails console